free-drones/drone_interactive_map/src/back-end/README.md

 * `thread_gui_pub.py`: This threads sends data and messages to front-end.
 The threads listen to a queue and when a new request (message) is appended this thread will send it to front-end.
 * `thread_info_fetcher.py`: This thread regularly requests information from RDS (using the defined API) and saves retrieved information to the database which then can be used when front-end performs a request.
 * `thread_rds_pub.py`: This thread sends requests to RDS.
 New requests which are to be sent to RDS can be added by calling `add_request` which will append the request to a queue.
-* `thread_rds_sub.py`: This thread listens and recievs responses and messages from RDS and saves related information to the database.
-This thread will recieve images from RDS and perform image processing on them.
+* `thread_rds_sub.py`: This thread listens and receives responses and messages from RDS and saves related information to the database.
+This thread will receive images from RDS and perform image processing on them.

 #### Server startup and communication with front-end
 The main file of the server is `IMM_app.py`.
 In this file the following is performed.